|Hartland Victor on the left (courtesy of Barrie Getz); |

 And sure enough, eBay came through for me with the confirmation I needed.
 I recently acquired this set of Red Ryder gloves made by Wells Lamont, one still sealed in the original packaging with the most fascinating promotional offer card tucked inside.

 I suppose it might be sacrilege, but I opened the gloves carefully to extract the little card.
 The packaging is in pretty rough shape, but I was interested to note that this particular design was copyrighted 1953.
-And the card itself not only confirmed that the horse was made by Superior Plastics as can be seen from the photo (positioning of the legs, presence of a forelock bump, etc), but also that the horse was indeed a model of Thunder, and that offers were only good through May 1, 1955, meaning production must have ceased not long after that date.
+And the card itself not only confirmed that the horse was made by Superior Plastics as can be seen from the photo (positioning of the legs, presence of a forelock bump, etc), but also that the horse was indeed a model of Thunder, and that offers were only good through May 1, 1955, meaning production probably ceased not long after that date.

-Regarding the first question, at least two palomino Ohio Plastics horses are known that were shipped in cardboard mailers with a Wells Lamont return label, so there was some connection between the companies.
+Regarding the first question, at least two palomino Ohio Plastics horses are known that were shipped in cardboard mailers with a Wells Lamont return label, so there was some connection between the companies even after the Red Ryder promotions.
 When it began and how long it lasted is anyone's guess until more information comes to light.
 As for the dating, we know the black Superior Plastics horses date to about 1954-1955.
 The promotion may have run for more than a year, so they may have been made as early as 1952 or 1953, too.
 The Ohio Plastics horses therefore probably only date from late 1955 at the very earliest.
 This intriguing September 22, 1955, ad from the Conneautville Courier (Conneautville, PA), mentions a coupon that could be sent in for "a plastic Red Ryder and horse."
 To the best of my knowledge, no riders have been found in association with Superior Plastics horses, but some generic cowboys have been found with various Ohio Plastics horses.
 I wonder which horse would have been shipped?

 |9/22/55 Conneautville Courier ad|